LiteLDev/LegacyScriptEngine/docs/apis/ScriptAPI/Ll.md

 - Return value: The imported function
 - Return value type:  `Function`

-The return value of `ll.import` is a function.
+The return value of `ll.imports` is a function.
 When you call this function, the cross-plugin call process will be done automatically in the background.
 The parameters of the calling function will be wrapped and passed to the remote function, and the return value of this function is the return value returned by the remote function after it has been executed.